Hypercalcemia (High Calcium Level in the Blood)

 Dry mucous membranes (the lining of your mouth and throat)

-Because changes in the calcium level in your blood are influenced by your cancer, the best way to control the calcium is to treat the cancer itself.
+Changes in the calcium level in your blood are influenced by your cancer.
+So the best way to control the calcium is to treat the cancer itself.
 Your healthcare provider will discuss this with you.

-Some people have symptoms when the calcium level is only slightly elevated, whereas others may not develop these symptoms until the level is extremely high.
+Some people have symptoms when the calcium level is only slightly high.
+But others may not have these symptoms until the level is extremely high.
 Many medicines are available to help control the calcium level—even if the cancer is not being treated.
 If your calcium level is too high and you are having many problems, you may need to go in the hospital for a short period of time.
 If it is only mildly high, you might be able to control it at home.
-The decision of when to treat this condition is usually based on your symptoms, not on the exact level of your blood calcium.
+The decision of when to treat this condition is often based on your symptoms, not on the exact level of your blood calcium.
 Your healthcare provider will discuss this with you.

 For mildly high calcium levels:

-Extra fluids will be given by a needle in your vein and/or you may be told to drink more fluids
+Extra fluids will be given by a needle in your vein or you may be told to drink more fluids

-For higher calcium levels, or if you are experiencing symptoms, you may be hospitalized, and you can expect:
+For higher calcium levels, or if you are having symptoms, you may be hospitalized, and you can expect:

 Extra fluids will be given by a needle in your vein